Anarchy Online: Reception

 While Anarchy Onlines launch problems had a negative effect on initial critics, the game itself was generally reviewed favorably; it scored an average of 7.6 out of 10 from GameSpy, GameSpot, and IGN.
-GameSpy later described it as "a promising game with some big technical flaws."
-IGN called it a "brilliant, engaging, profound MMORPG," but added it came with "atrocious technical problems."
-PC Gamer magazine said that it "will be [...] the next great MMORPG," but that the game needed "some serious work" before it would reach its potential; they would award the game with Best Massively Multiplayer Game the next year.Computer Games Magazine described Anarchy Online as a "'science-fiction' Everquest"—EverQuest was a popular fantasy MMORPG at the time—in that it took the traditional fantasy elements of the genre and gave them "science-y sounding" words.
+GameSpy later described it as a promising game with some big technical flaws.
+IGN called it a "brilliant, engaging, profound MMORPG", but added it came with "atrocious" technical problems.
+PC Gamer magazine said that it "will be the next great MMORPG", but that the game needed "some serious work" before it would reach its potential; they would award the game with Best Massively Multiplayer Game the next year.Computer Games Magazine described Anarchy Online as a "'science-fiction' EverQuest" (which was a popular fantasy MMORPG at the time) in that it took the traditional fantasy elements of the genre and gave them "science-y sounding" words.
 They went on to praise the game's large, detailed game world, and its "evolutionary" user interface.
 GameSpy said the game's soundtrack was "grand, cinematic, and very appropriate" in their review.
 PC Gamer magazine said that the intricate skill system gave the game "incredible character depth".

 The dynamic mission system was met with mixed reviews.
 PC Gamer called it a "brilliant" solution to camping — the practice of waiting for a computer - controlled character in the outdoor game world to appear so that it can be killed and items looted.
 Computer Games Magazine said that while the missions were a good idea in theory, they are "too simple and similar", claiming that this caused players to become bored and camp for items outside anyway.
-Visually, they called the missions "cramped, boxy, and generally unappealing," compared to the rest of the game.
+Visually, they called the missions "cramped, boxy, and generally unappealing", compared to the rest of the game.